A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

 \section{Localisation on the Sphere}

-In the past years, localisation methods have been used to prove several very interesting geometric inequalities.
+In the past few years, localisation methods have been used to prove several very interesting geometric inequalities.
 In \cite{lova} and \cite{kann}, the authors proved integral formulae using localisation, and applied their methods to conclude a few isoperimetric-type inequalities concerning convex sets in the Euclidean space.
 In \cite{guedon} the authors study a functional analysis version of the localisation, used again on the Euclidean space.
-The authors of \cite{guedon} presented to me a proof of the (well known) Prekopa-Leindler Inequality using their localisation result in \cite{guedon}.
-Localisation on more general spaces was also studied in \cite{gromil}, \cite{grwst}, \cite{memwst}, and \cite{memusphere}.
+Localisation on more general spaces was studied in \cite{gromil}, \cite{grwst}, \cite{memwst}, and \cite{memusphere}.

-I shall begin with some definitions and remind the reader that much of the material in this section is derived from \cite{memwst}:
+Many materials in this section are derived from \cite{memwst}.
+First, recall that a set $S\subset \mathbb{S}^n$ is called \emph{convex} (or geodesically convex) if for any $x,y\in S$, there exists a geodesic segment joining $x$ to $y$ which is contained in (the closure) of $S$.